What Is Price-To-Rent Ratio in Real Estate Investing?

 Capitalization Rate

-The cap rate is the ratio between the income a property generates and the original amount of capital invested into the property.
+The cap rate is the ratio between a property's income and the original amount of capital invested into the property.
 The cap rate provides the percentage of profit that the investment accrued.
 You can find the cape rate by dividing your NOI by the property value: Cap Rate = NOI/Property Value.

 Internal Rate of Return

 Internal rate of return (IRR) estimates the return you will receive from your rental property over its holding period.
-Calculating the formula can be complex, so many investors use the IRR function in Excel or an online IRR calculator to compute the ratio.
 When calculating the IRR, you will want to set the property’s net present value to zero and use projected cash flows for every year you hold the property.

 Cash Flow